piecioshka/encoding-checker/README.md

 List of arguments with short description.

 ```
 directory   Path to directory witch will be analyze.
 Default: .
 encoding    Name of encoding witch will be ignore in results list.
-            Default: utf-8
+help        Show this message.
 ```

 ## Example